BashiirHagi/WordPressProject/README.md

 - It must meet the minimal performance requirements for reliability purposes.

+## AWS Architecture:

+Below is the architecture of the WordPress application which was developed using Lucidchart.
+It demonstrates how the different AWS services interact and connect to provide the service to the user.

 ![WordPress App](https://user-images.githubusercontent.com/89197223/146795202-f5d72b74-9e88-42a4-b766-764f9b96e9b7.png)

-[Image above is the AWS architecture of the WordPress application generated using Lucidchart]

 ## 1.Linux Server